Snowmaster

 BTU Output and Gas Supply

 BTU (British Thermal Units) is the measure of heat output per hour.
-Commercial wok burners operate at heat levels that are in a completely different category to standard commercial cooktops, which typically produce 15,000–30,000 BTU per burner.
+Wok burners operate at heat levels that are in a completely different category to standard cooktops, which typically produce 15,000–30,000 BTU per burner.
 Wok burners range from 80,000 BTU on compact single-ring units to 200,000+ BTU on high-output commercial models.

 This heat output has two important implications for your installation: